Transgender personnel in the United States military: July 2017–2018

-Congressional testimony

 In 2019, Army Capt.
 Alivia Stehlik, Navy Lt.
 Cmdr.
 Blake Dremann, Army Capt.
 Jennifer Peace, Army Staff Sgt.
 Patricia King and Navy Petty Officer 3rd Class Akira Wyatt became the first openly transgender members of the United States military to testify publicly in front of Congress when they testified in front of the House Armed Services Committee in support of openly transgender people serving in the military.

-Transgender soldier exclusion
+2019–2020

 Directive-type Memorandum-19-004 reinstated restrictions for transgender personnel and was signed by David L. Norquist on March 12, 2019.
 It came into effect April 12, 2019 and was slated to expire 11 months later.

 The Trump administration policy demands adherence to sex assignment at birth as a condition for military service.
 Discovery of one's gender identity is a disqualifier.

 The Trump administration reissued DoD Instruction 1300.28, with the new version taking effect on September 4, 2020, under the title "Military Service by Transgender Persons and Persons with Gender Dysphoria".
 It cancels the previous DoD Instruction of the same number, which the Obama administration had issued on October 1, 2016, under the title "In-Service Transition for Transgender Service Members".